 Autocratic movements and regimes tend to weaken not only freedom of speech and the press, but the influence of any public voices (often media or civil society) that could serve as vocal counterpoints to the autocratic faction.
-In Hungary, for example, powerful allies of Viktor Orbán used their economic muscle to buy up and consolidate the vast delegitimize critical coverage.
+In Hungary, for example, powerful allies of Viktor Orbán used their economic muscle to buy up and consolidate the vast majority of independent media, essentially making criticism of the ruling party, Fidesz, financially unviable.
+Multiple autocrats around the world have adopted the cry "fake news" as a way to delegitimize critical coverage.
 And while newsrooms are a favorite target, whistleblowers, civil society, activists, and religious leaders also regularly face attacks, jail time, and worse.